RobMasters/RJMCommentBundle/Resources/doc/11-running_the_test_suite.md

 Step 11: Running the test suite
 ======================================

-FOSCommentBundle comes with both unit tests (written with PHPUnit) and functional testing (written with Behat/Mink).
+RJMCommentBundle comes with both unit tests (written with PHPUnit) and functional testing (written with Behat/Mink).

 These tests have some requirements that will need to be set up before being run.